whacked/cow/tools for remembering code projects.md

 Well, I certainly can say from experience, it doesn't make you popular at all.
 But if you're not popular anyway, why not pick up a superpower while you're at it?

-[^package-language]: to be clear, this is an artifact of being a package langauge, and [according to repology.org](https://repology.org/repositories/statistics), `nix_unstable` currently has over 60k packages, the highest of all repositories tracked
+[^package-language]: to be fair, this is an artifact of being a package langauge, and [according to repology.org](https://repology.org/repositories/statistics), `nix_unstable` currently has over 60k packages, the highest of all repositories tracked
 [^high-leverage-tools]: what else is there? smartphones?
 POSIX pipes? programming languages? spreadsheets?

 ### what if no pre-defined packages exist?